Illustrations by Kelly Ballantyne; follow on IG @kcballantyne

 There’s lots more information to help you choose plants below.

-The Native Plant Sale is always a happy event and we are always looking for volunteers.
+The Native Plant Sale is always a happy event and we are looking for volunteers.
 Spend a few hours with other plant- and bird-lovers and get a little exercise moving plants around.
 Openings on Friday 5/24 in the afternoon unloading the truck, and Sunday 5/26 from 9-3:30 preparing for and then helping at the sale.

 These are the plants we will be offering.
 Click on the plant name for detailed information.